Zefk/Solarus-ARPG-Game-Development-Book_2/README.md

 Advanced:
 - Call command.
 (Protect hero or regroup.
 That way they will attack enemies close to the hero.)
 - Options for allied AI.
-(Dodge often, rapid melee attack, projectile attack, and balanced.)
+(Dodge often, rapid melee attack, charged attacks, projectile attack, and balanced.)

 Possible errors include:
 - Walking over holes